moriyad12/PetPalHub/README.md

 ### A comprehensive platform for shelters, adopters, and furry friends

-**PAMS** is a user-friendly software solution designed to streamline pet adoption and shelter operations.
+**PetPal Hub** is a user-friendly software solution designed to streamline pet adoption and shelter operations.
 We connect animal shelters, staff, potential adopters, and pets, facilitating efficient adoptions and improving the lives of countless creatures.

 ### Key Features: